fcavani/jiu-jitsu-graph/README.md

 Begin a new database and follow the instructions!

-I start the cql file with a clean up.
+I started the cql file with a clean up.
 Sorry.

 ## Objectives